distributed-system-analysis/pbench/docs/Server/API/README.md

 The [V1 API](V1/README.md) provides a REST-like functional interface.

-The Pbench Server APIs use a combination of parameters embedded in the URI path along with query parameters and serialized JSON parameters (mimetype `application/json`) for requests.
-A few exceptions use raw byte streams (`application/octet-stream`) to allow uploading new datasets and to access individual files from a dataset.
+The Pbench Server APIs accept parameters from a variety of sources.
+See the individual API documentation for details.
+1. Some parameters, especially "resource ids", are embedded in the URI, such as `/api/v1/datasets/<resource_id>`;
+2. Some parameters are passed as query parameters, such as `/api/v1/datasets?name:fio`;
+3. For `PUT` and `POST` APIs, parameters may also be passed as a JSON (`application/json` content type) request payload, such as `{"metadata": {"dataset.name": "new name"}}`